Skip to content

 Name Type Description Default

-experiment_results ExperimentResult | Mapping[Any, ExperimentResult]
+experiment_results ExperimentResult | Mapping[object, ExperimentResult]

 Experiment results.